module specification

 Learning outcomes

-1. Demonstrate a knowledge and understanding of defences; violent offences; and
+1. Demonstrate a knowledge and understanding of defences, (non-fatal) offences against the person and property offences.

 2. Demonstrate the ability critically to discuss case study problems relating to the topics covered in the syllabus.